lasato-OSI/OCS-Docs/Documentation/DataIngress/Data_Ingress.md

 - Messages are sent to a queue called a *Topic*.
 - A *Subscription* receives messages from a Topic and writes them to the Sequential Data Store.

-Laureen is adding content to her fork.
+Tina is helping Laureen understand forking!